 Discovering deeply buried archeological sites requires careful planning and special techniques.
-Testing to a depth of 11 feet in selected areas along the floodplain of the Potomac Riversucceeded in finding 16 new sites in the C & O Canal National Historical Park.
+Archaeologists have succeeded in finding 16 sites in the C & O Canal National Historical Park.
 Archeologists selected 2 sites for further exploration and made some exciting and significant discoveries.
-As with many sites, erosion presents a serious threat to these endangered sites.

 Excavations at 18MO572 revealed two A-horizons, the lower one lying about 7 ft below surface.
 Several typical diagnostic artifacts of the Savannah River Broadspear complex were found within this deposit.
 Stone tools from this zone were associated with abundant, well preserved charcoal, including carbonized nutshells.
 Charcoal from this zone has been dated to about 4200 cal BP (3800±40 rcbp, 4290 to 4080 cal BP [Beta-187616]), confirming that the lower horizon dates to the Late Archaic.
 The upper A-horizon, about 1.5-2 ft below surface, yielded Late Woodland artifacts such as potsherds (ca. AD 1200-1500).